 A delicious Greek Salad with salami and a fresh, tangy dressing.
 Great for lunch, brunch, or dinner.
 Serve with some crusty bread for a complete meal.

 Every year about this time I start getting an urge.
-The urge to purge and clean.
-After the cold winter months, any little hint of Springtime puts me in the mood to organize stuff, straighten out cabinets, purge the pantry, and clean my kitchen!
+It’s the urge to purge and clean.
+After the cold winter months, any little hint of springtime puts me in the mood to organize stuff, straighten out cabinets, purge the pantry, and clean my kitchen!
 That one day last week, when it got to 80 degrees here, was all the excuse I needed.

 People call me a “foodie.”
 If that means “someone who really enjoys food and cooking,” then I suppose they’re right.
 I spend hours on end cooking things to share with you here on Never Enough Thyme.
 And all that cooking takes a toll on my kitchen because I’m just not the neatest cook.
 Those people who can “clean as they go” have my admiration.
 I’m not among their number.

 My floors get messy.
 My cabinets get out of order.
 And my countertops get floury, butter-y, sticky, and wet.

 making a mess cooking, I moved everything off my countertops and went to work.
 I cleaned the granite surfaces, polished the stainless steel, and wiped down the glass front cabinets.
 I was so pleased with myself that I immediately started messing up the kitchen cooking again to make our favorite Greek Salad for dinner.